 Minimum walking time: ~4 hours (~3 hours)

-- Follow program C/E to St3 (3.8km).
+- From P2, follow program C to St3 (3.8km).

-- Take the road train from St3 all the way to St1.
-Walk from St1 down the path towards P3, cross the bridge (the same one you crossed in the morning) but then turn right at the earliest opportunity.
+- Walk from St1 down the path towards P3, cross the bridge (the same one you crossed in the morning) but then turn right at the earliest opportunity.

 - Walk up the road, then turn right onto the western ridge trail which overlooks the lower lakes.
 Re-join the road just before you reach the Great Waterfall and cross the wooden bridge above the Great Waterfall.
 Turn right after the bridge and walk to the viewpoint.